Marcin Gaworski of CEO and Partner at 180heartbeats + JUNG v MATT tells us about how they create brand excitement.

 Did you have to make difficult choices, and what are the lessons learned?

-Marcin Gaworski: Scientists already know the terrible impact the pandemic has on human behaviour and brain.
+Marcin Gaworski: Scientists already know the terrible impact the pandemic has on human behavior and the brain.
 Within a group of a few thousand people, who underwent an MRI scan, it turned out that one area of the brain was particularly stimulated as a result of the pandemic.
 It is the amygdala, the ‘core fear system.’

 What we have learned from the pandemic is that the consequences of social isolation and the scale of anxieties it has led to are still difficult to assess.
 If you look back in time, you will see it is not the first time in history when the human race has had to adjust and reform: for example after 9/11 people had to adjust to the new safety measures and travel regulations.
 They followed the guidelines to take off their shoes when going through airport security or pack travel-size shampoo into plastic bags.
-All this became a new travel reality and having learnt from the past we realize that similarly to post 9/11 travel, the post-pandemic world will differ from the pre-pandemic one.
+All this became a new travel reality and having learned from the past we realize that similarly to post 9/11 travel, the post-pandemic world will differ from the pre-pandemic one.

 Similarly, the post-pandemic audience, with their amygdala affected by the fear of uncertainty caused by the virus, will differ from the pre-pandemic one.